Abson-dev/plan/examples.md

 This yields a diagram like the one given below.
-Comparison of the colours of the task components with the vertical line suggests that this student is a little behind her plans for a literature review, but has kept up with her plans for the development of analysis tools, and exceeded her plans for her planned thesis research.
-If she starts making progress on papers, it seems likely that her thesis proposal will go well!
+Comparison of the colours of the task components with the vertical line suggests that this student is a little behind on her literature review, but has kept up with her plans for the development of analysis tools, and that her thesis progress is faster than expected.
+It's probably time to start organizing papers and her thesis proposal.
+Note that the writing of the proposal is included in "Thesis work" here; probably she will make a similar diagram for her proposal, but with task items for chapters and papers.

 ![gantt](gantt.png)